michaelraue/PlantUmlGenerator/README.md

 With the `--excludes` parameter a list of classes, namespaces or a mix of them can be given.
 In case of a namespace, all sub namespaces and classes are excluded.

 ## Requirements

+### Version 1.2.0
+* Let the user to define a top level namespace definition which is then used instead of the project's name
+* Treat Enumeration classes as enums

 ### Version 1.1.0
 * Let the user configure different background colors for namespaces